PUGX/badge-poser/README.md

 Use shields for you packagist.org repository, that shows many times your project has been downloaded from Packagist.org or it’s latest stable version.

-is still in ALPHA and you cannot use it.
+is still in ALPHA and if you use it the domain will probably change.